 Probate does not have to be finished in order to sell property of the deceased.
 However, the seller must have authority; this person is usually the personal representative/executor.
 The personal representative distributes property and pays off debt.
 If there is a debt on the house, like a...Read more »

 You should definitely engage a probate lawyer since there is real estate involved.
 Generally, real estate requires the Letters, which you have.
-You then distribute the property using a personal representative's deed in accordance with the will, or if no will, Colorado's intestacy laws.
-There are...Read more »
+You then distribute the property using a personal representative's deed in accordance with the will, or if no will, Colorado's intestacy laws....Read more »

 It depends on what title you have to the mineral rights.
 Based on what you've written, you are probably co-tenants of an undivided interest in oil, gas, and other minerals.
 Assuming this, then no, you cannot stop the siblings from leasing, selling, or using their part of the interest.
 Each...Read more »